How to Improve Air Quality in a House: 9 Tested & Proven Tips

 If you live in a city that has dry air throughout the year or that experiences cold and dry winters, you need a humidifier.

 Humidifiers come in different types.
-The most popular ones are the ultrasonic humidifiers such as the Pure Enrichment Cool Mist Humidifier.
+The most popular ones are ultrasonic humidifiers, such as the Pure Enrichment Cool Mist Humidifier.

-Humidifiers have humidistat, which automatically turn off the appliance once the right humidity level is achieved.
+Some humidifiers have a humidistat, which automatically turns off the appliance once the right humidity level is achieved.

-Indoor dry air is bad for your health, so it too high humidity.
-Some indoor allergens such as dust mites thrive in really humid conditions.
+Indoor dry air is bad for your health, so it has too much humidity.
+Some indoor allergens, such as dust mites, thrive in really humid conditions.

 4. Use a dehumidifier to improve the quality of air

-If you have too much moisture in our indoor air, you are definitely not enjoying the best air quality.
-Besides, high humidity causes mold, which in return could cause serious mold toxicity symptoms among your family members.
+If you have too much moisture in your indoor air, you are not enjoying the best air quality.
+Besides, high humidity causes mold, which in turn could cause serious mold toxicity symptoms among your family members.

-Invest in a good dehumidifier for your basement, bathroom, kitchen or have one installed into the HVAC system.
+Invest in a good dehumidifier for your basement, bathroom, or kitchen, or have one installed in the HVAC system.

-The moist air is then passed over the condenser which is basically a series of pipes running coolant, and the so the moisture in the air condenses and drips into the removable collecting bucket of 16 pints.
+The moist air is then passed over the condenser, which is a series of pipes running coolant, and the moisture in the air condenses and drips into the removable collecting bucket of 16 pints.

 The now moisture-free air is then warmed and blown back to the room.
-Since most dehumidifiers come with filters, they will capture irritants, odor, germs, fungi and other indoor allergens so that you inhale dry clean air.
+Since most dehumidifiers come with filters, they will capture irritants, odors, germs, fungi, and other indoor allergens so that you can inhale dry, clean air.

-5. Proper ventilation – how to improve the quality of air
+5. Proper ventilation improves the quality of air

-Ventilation is very good for how to improve the quality f air in your home.
+Ventilation is very good for improving the quality of the air in your home.
 Good ventilation is responsible for letting air in and out of your rooms.

 Fresh air can come from outside to help “dissolve” the indoor pollutants in your air and blow them outside.

 Unless it is spring and the outdoor air is full of pollen, you want to let it in.
-In addition to having ventilation, also keep the windows open whenever you can do so.
+In addition to having ventilation, keep the windows open whenever you can.

-This can also enable cool air to blow in therefore reducing you energy bill significantly.
+This can also enable cool air to blow in, therefore reducing your energy bill significantly.

 6. Keep your home clean

-When you turn on your fan, these things blow up and you inhale them.
-It is recommended that you clean your carpets and rugs weekly if you have pets or you live in a neighborhood with polluted air.
+When you turn on your fan, these things blow up, and you inhale them.
+It is recommended that you clean your carpets and rugs weekly if you have pets or live in a neighborhood with polluted air.

 The problem is that this is fine dust, which is blown back inside, and you inhale it.
 You need to clean up thoroughly to enjoy better air quality.